-One of the main upsides to buying an electric vehicle (EV) is that they’re a lot cheaper to run, with electricity generally being cheaper than both petrol and diesel, as well as discounts on vehicle tax and an initial government grant of up to £2,500.
+One of the main upsides to buying an electric vehicle (EV) is that they’re a lot cheaper to run, with electricity generally being cheaper than both petrol and diesel, as well as discounts on vehicle tax.

 But how much could an EV set you back when it comes to car insurance?
 We’ve looked at average quotes sourced for our customers comparing car insurance for electric vehicles here at comparethemarket.com to find out.

 The cheapest electric cars to insure

 1. Renault Zoe Iconic R110 - £230

 The Renault ZOE is one of the best value electric vehicles on the market, with prices starting from £28,995.
 They’re also seemingly among the cheapest to insure too.
 The Iconic R110 had the cheapest average cost to insure of any EV at just £230.

 2. Škoda Enyaq iV 60 Nav ecoSuite - £257

 Second on our list actually goes to an electric SUV, the Škoda Enyaq iV 60 Nav ecoSuite, which you can insure for an average of £257.
 The Enyaq is a relatively new vehicle, going into production in November 2020, but if you’re looking to save on insurance, then it might be a good option.

 3. Hyundai Kona EV Premium 39 kWh - £259